Čačvina Castle

 Čačvina Castle, locally known as Utvrda Čačvina, lies east of the hamlet of the same name, in the county of Split-Dalmatia in Croatia.

-Čačvina Castle was first mentioned in the 14th century, when it was held by prince Ivan Nelipčić of Cetinj.
-Exactly when is unclear; one source mentions 1345, while another mentions 1371.
-Both years fall within the rule of Ivan Nelipčić.
-It was built on the site of an earlier fortification dating back to Late Antiquity.
+Čačvina Castle was first mentioned in the 14th century, when it was held by Prince Ivan Nelipčić of Cetinj.
+It is unclear exactly when; one source mentions 1345, while another mentions 1371.
+Both dates fall within Ivan Nelipčić's rule.
+The castle was built on the site of an earlier fortification dating back to Late Antiquity.

-The castle passed to the Frankopan family through inheritance in 1435, only to be acquired by the House of Talovac a year later.
-Later, during the 15th century, it became one of the key strongholds of the Croatian kingdom to protect it from Ottoman invasion.
+It passed to the Frankopan family through inheritance in 1435, only to be acquired by the House of Talovac a year later.
+Later, during the 15th century, it became one of the key strongholds of the Croatian kingdom to defend against Ottoman invasion.

-The Ottomans first tried to buy it from the Croats, which was refused.
-In 1513 the Ottomans finally took the castle.
-It then remained a property of the Ottoman Empire until 1717.
+The Ottomans first tried to buy it from the Croats, but their request was refused.
+In 1513, the Ottomans finally took the castle.
+It remained under the Ottoman Empire until 1717.

-Čačvina Castle was mined during the forming of the French Illyrian Provinces, in 1808.
+Čačvina Castle was mined during the formation of the French Illyrian Provinces in 1808.
 It probably remained a ruin ever since.

 Čačvina Castle is freely accessible.
-A nice small castle ruin offering great views over the surrounding area.
+It is a nice, small castle ruin offering great views of the surrounding area.
 Too bad that a couple of telecom antennas are placed so close to the ruin.

 Gallery